open-ephys/gui-docs/source/Developer-Guide/Modifying-the-host-application.rst

 * **JuceLibraryCode** - a customized version of the source code for the `Juce Library <https://juce.com/>`__.
 The Open Ephys GUI uses this library for a wide variety of functions, including drawing the user interface, real-time data processing, threading, and file I/O.

 * **Plugins** - source code for plugins that are included by default with the host application.
-Eventually, these plugins will be migrated to their own repositories, so they can be installed an upgraded via the Plugin Installer.

 * **Resources** - includes a variety of useful resources, including sample data files, scripts, and libraries used by the GUI.